 The Conservation Biology concentration is designed to provide students with a foundation in conservation sciences and population, organismal, and evolutionary biology.
 Students will explore regional organismal processes and the environments in which they thrive.
 Ecology, conservation and restoration of biodiversity are also a focus.
 Conservation and restoration field work and internships with local conservation agencies are some of the opportunities provided to students on this track.
 Course requirements for professional certification by several societies (e.g. Ecological Society of America) can be met within this concentration.
-Students with expertise in Conservation biology can work for local environmental agencies, Department of Environmental Protection, Department of Natural Resources, The National Park Service, US Forestry Service, Department of Commerce, the Environmental Protection Agency, and many others.
+Students with expertise in Conservation biology can work for local environmental agencies, Department of Environmental Protection, Department of Natural

+Resources, The National Park Service, US Forestry Service, Department of Commerce, the Environmental Protection Agency, and many others.
 Students in this track will also be prepared for graduate school in biological and environmental sciences.

 Students in this concentration take four additional courses in the organismal or ecology areas.
-Courses in the concentration must be different than those taken as part of the core major requirements.
+Courses in the concentration must be different than those taken as part of the core major requirements and are chosen in consultation with the student's academic advisor.